My dad has not raised the bar for me - Gyakie, daughter of Nana Acheampong

 Entertainment of Tuesday, 11 August 2020

-According to her, she has set the bar high for herself through the high-quality songs she has written and recorded on her own and not because of her father’s legacy.
+According to her, she has set the bar high for herself through the high-quality songs she has written and recorded on her own and it is not because of her father’s legacy.

 The musician made this revelation in an interview on Happy 98.9 FM’s ‘Ayekoo After Drive’ with DJ Advicer.